xylous/gitstatus/README.md

 `precmd()` is a zsh builtin function that executes a series of commands right before the prompt is drawn.
-In this example, it updates the output of the `gitstatus` script and then uses it in a prompt.
+In this example, it updates the output of the `gitstatus` script and then uses it in a sample prompt.

 And of course, remember to replace `path/to/installation` with the actual path to the program.